levywanke/simple_shell/README.md

 GitHub repository: simple_shell

-1. Simple shell 0.1
+` 1.
+Simple shell 0.1`
 mandatory
 Write a UNIX command line interpreter.

 Usage: simple_shell
 Your Shell should:

-Display a prompt and wait for the user to type a command.
+` Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 The prompt is displayed again each time a command has been executed.
 The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
 The command lines are made only of one word.
 No arguments will be passed to programs.
 If an executable cannot be found, print an error message and display the prompt again.
-Handle errors.
+Handle errors.`
 You have to handle the “end of file” condition (Ctrl+D) You don’t have to:

-use the PATH
+`use the PATH
 implement built-ins
-handle special characters : ", ', `, \, *, &, #
+handle special characters
 be able to move the cursor
-handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it…
+handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it…`

-julien@ubuntu:~/shell$ ./shell
+` julien@ubuntu:~/shell$ ./shell
 #cisfun$ ls
 ./shell: No such file or directory
 #cisfun$ /bin/ls